Posted on 10/23/2020

-Many of our Ocean Reef Resorts guests already know – the sugary shoreline here has brilliant bright white sand and is acclaimed for featuring “the most beautiful beaches in the world.”
-During the end of the last Ice Age many thousands of years ago huge chunks of pure white quartz crystal were cut from mountaintops and carried into the Gulf by the Apalachicola River.
-The millennia of waves and tidal action ground the quartz into a pure white powder of tiny crystalline glass.
-This sparkling sand creates the remarkable emerald toned color of the Gulf here.
-The sun's rays reflect upward through the crystal clear water from the natural algae near the white sandy bottom providing an enchanting dark green luminescent glow.
-The beach itself has been designated a "Blue Wave Beach" due to its unspoiled natural beauty.
-This significant achievement is one of a precious few to have received this acclaim for excellence since it is our nation's highest rating for pristine shoreline cleanliness.
+If you've ever been to Destin, you may already be wise – the sugary shoreline here is made of brilliant bright white sand and is known for having "the most beautiful beaches in the world."
+Wondering why the sand here is so very white?
+During the end of the last Ice Age, vast chunks of pure white quartz crystals cut from mountaintops and carried into the Gulf of Mexico by the mighty Apalachicola River.
+The millennia of waves and tidal action ground the quartz to a pure white powder of tiny crystalline glass.
+This sparkling sand creates the Gulf's remarkable emerald-toned color, unique to our shores and that sweet squeak under your feet.
+The sun's rays reflect upward through the crystal clear water.
+The natural algae near the white sandy bottom provides an enchanting deep green luminescent glow.
+The beach itself has been designated as a "Blue Wave Beach" due to its unspoiled natural beauty.
+This significant achievement makes this place one of a precious few to have received this acclaim for excellence.
+It is our nation's highest rating for pristine shoreline cleanliness.

-Surveys for the clearest water in Florida consistently rate The Emerald Coast as Number One.
-This esteemed title of clarity includes Destin, Miramar Beach, all the picturesque coastal villages along South Walton's Scenic 30A and Panama City Beach.
-The water here along our coast is usually "swimming-pool clear"!
-Our sugary shore is protected from rivers draining directly into the Gulf due to the huge expanse of Choctawhatchee Bay, which is miles away from the mainland.
-The bay acts as filter for any sediment coming in from small rivers way over on the other side.
+Surveys for the clearest water in Florida consistently rate Northwest Florida's Emerald Coast as Number One.
+This esteemed title of clarity includes Destin, Miramar Beach, all the picturesque coastal villages along South Walton's Scenic 30A, and Panama City Beach.
+The water here is usually "swimming-pool clear"!
+Our sugary shore is protected from rivers draining directly into the Gulf due to Choctawhatchee Bay's huge expanse, miles away from the mainland.
+Again, the bay acts as a filter for any sediment coming in from small rivers way over on the other side from the mainland.
 The only opening between the bay and Gulf is at East Pass, which interconnects the two at Destin's Harbor.
 Crystal clear water pours from the deep Gulf into the bay on a daily basis.
-It remains mostly undiluted when it returns to the Gulf since brackish inland drainage has already been naturally filtered by the big bay.
+It remains mostly undiluted when it returns to the Gulf since the big bay has naturally filtered brackish inland drainage.
 This is not the case along most other parts of the Gulf or open oceans.
-The closest major rivers to our shores are the Apalachicola River, 100 miles toward the east, which flows into another large bay, and the Mississippi 250 miles to our west.
+The closest major rivers to our shores are the Apalachicola River, 100 miles east, which flows into another large bay, and the Mississippi 250 miles to our west.

-The pure clarity of the water and the sun's light on the minuscule plankton reflected from the white sandy bottom creates a luminescent glowing green tone.
-The dazzling array of color goes from emerald green to almost aquamarine depending upon the mix of water conditions and sunlight.
-The jeweled colors are precious and first time visitors are sometimes startled with delight when they first see the dazzling sight.
-Occasionally when an offshore storm or heavy rain occurs the water clarity is affected, but it is temporary.
-June sea grass occurs during parts of the summer that can affect water clarity but it is natural and safe.
-It tends to drift affecting some beaches more than others depending upon the tides.
-However from early October through Memorial Day Weekend expect to see swimming pool clear conditions during your stay.
+The pure clarity of the water, and the sun's light on the minuscule plankton reflecting from the white sandy bottom, creates an unmistakable, luminescent glowing green tone.
+The dazzling array of color goes from emerald green to almost aquamarine, depending upon the mix of water conditions and sunlight.
+The jeweled colors are precious, and new visitors are sometimes startled with delight when they first see the dazzling sight.
+Occasionally when an offshore storm or heavy rain occurs, the water clarity is affected, but it is temporary.
+June seagrass can briefly affect water clarity, but it is natural and safe, and short-lived.
+It tends to drift, affecting some beaches more than others depending upon the tides.
+However, from early October through Memorial Day Weekend, you can expect to see the very best conditions.